Hot town, summer in the city

 Unless you live in the Arctic Circle, chances are you can relate to the lyrics to the Lovin’ Spoonful’s 1966 hit, Summer in the City.
 Who hasn’t had the experience of feeling wrung out on a brutally hot July afternoon?

 Some of us have it worse than others, though.
-When it comes to unrelenting heat, two major U.S. rise to the top of the heap.
+When it comes to unrelenting heat, two major U.S. cities rise to the top of the heap.

 When it comes to punishing temperatures, it’s hard to beat Phoenix, Arizona.
-With an average of 107 days per year that reach 100° F or more, the desert city sees more, by far, of extreme heat than any other U.S. city.
+With an average of 107 days per year that reach 100° F or more, the desert city sees more days, by far, of extreme heat than any other U.S. city.
 No other city even comes close.
 Here’s a look at the top ten cities, ranked by the number of days that reach temperatures of 100 °F or higher.

 Cities the Most Days at 100 °F or Higher